xhub/EMP.jl/README.md

 ## Design

-This package is designed as a thin layer over the existing modeling framework in JuliaOpt.
+This package is designed as a thin layer over an existing modeling framework in JuliaOpt.
 Right now, only JuMP is supported.
 The idea is to use this framework to store variables and equations.
 The additional information to capture the EMP concept is stored in an EMP master object.